HL7/cds-hooks-hl7-site/docs/index.md

 The May 2017 ballot period is open from April 6th, 2018 thru May 7th, 2018.
 You can review the content for the May 2018 ballot at [https://cds-hooks.hl7.org/ballots/2018May](https://cds-hooks.hl7.org/ballots/2018May)

-The following pages are the official ballot content:
+The following pages are normative track content:

 - [https://cds-hooks.hl7.org/ballots/2018May/specification/1.0/](https://cds-hooks.hl7.org/ballots/2018May/specification/1.0/)
 - [https://cds-hooks.hl7.org/ballots/2018May/hooks/](https://cds-hooks.hl7.org/ballots/2018May/hooks/)

-The content in the remainder of the site is not part of the specification but is supplemental, living documentation.
-We welcome informal feedback on this content.
+Other pages (such as the Overview, Examples, and Quick Start) are informative content intended to provide supplemental documentation.

 ## Submitting Ballot Comments